kristinashirk/digital-tech/_posts/2019-09-02-git and GitHub.md

 	a.
 File > Open Folder, then navigate to "Template_Website" on your desktop.

     b.
 Select **OK**.
-    **NOTE** Atom does not wrap text bt default, so you will notice your code running out of frame.
+    **NOTE**: Atom does not wrap text bt default, so you will notice your code running out of frame.
 To turn on test wrapping, **View > Toggle Soft Wrap**.

 2. Replace the `Page title goes Here` text in line 9 with your own page title.